 How to Manage Stress Naturally

-1. Take a Bath – Heat supports the muscles and can also soothe the mind.
+1. Take a bath or warm shower – Heat supports the muscles and can also soothe the mind.
 Stock up on your favourite bath salts, get a bath pillow and decorate your bathroom with candles.
 Make time a few times a week to take a bath and unwind.
 If you don’t have a bath, find a local sauna or steam room and treat yourself.

 2. Listen to relaxing music – research has shown that relaxing music can have a significant impact on how we feel and the slow tempo can support a calm state of mind by slowing down our breathing and heart rate, Relaxing music can be particularly beneficial when you’re getting ready for a tough day at work when you’re stuck in traffic, or, if you’re lying in bed trying to free your mind of stressful thoughts